Bjond/ribbon-resteasy-poc/README.md

 ## Proof of concept using RESTEASY, Ribbon and Eureka

-Unfortunatley the examples and documentation for the Netflix OSS service arhcitecture is not well done.
+Unfortunatley the examples and documentation for the Netflix OSS service architecture is not well done.
 The software itself is excellent.
-It tooks three days to get it working.
+It took three days to get this P.O.C. working.
 Some more time to do so without _deprecation_ warnings provided by their examples.

 This system provides two parts: